Almantask/CSharp-From-Zero-To-Hero/README.md

 ### Task
 Refer to https://github.com/csinn/CSharp-From-Zero-To-Hero/tree/Chapter3/Homework/9

 Implement saving of results using XML and JSON formats.
 Input is a JSON, no longer a .csv.
+Note: output file extension will determine whether the output should be in json or xml formats.